 Much of life is determined by the decisions we make on a daily basis.
-While many of those decisions are simple and straightforward, others can leave us feeling as if we're carrying the weight of the world on our shoulders.
-And some of our decisions directly impact not just our own life, but also the lives of people around us.
+While many of decisions are simple and straightforward, others often make us feel as if we're carrying the weight of the world on our shoulders.
+And then there are those decisions that impact not just ourselves, but the lives of other people around us.

 What happens when you have a decision to make, and there simply isn't an easy answer or convenient course of action?
 You may be left feeling torn by whatever choice you make, and some fallout may be inevitable.
 Under these circumstances, how do you know you've made the right decision?